jhidding/adhesion-code/adhesion_example.md

 where the Fourier transform of the top-hat window function is given by
 $$\hat{W}_{th}(y) = \frac{3}{y^3}\left(\sin y - y \cos y\right).$$

-There's a lot to say about how to normalise initial conditions properly, retaining the statistical properties of a larger ensemble and reducing excess shot noise from having a limited resolution.
+There's a lot to say about how to normalise initial conditions properly, retaining the statistical properties of a larger ensemble and reducing excess shot noise from having a limited resolution [see e.g. @Sirko2005].
 In practice, good results are obtained by normalising using a numerical integration of Equation\ @eq:normalisation from $2 \pi / L$ to infinity, compensating for the power lost in the modes exceeding the box size.
 In particular we would like to fix the typical collapse times of structures of a certain size to be independent of resolution or box size.

 ``` {.cpp file=src/normalize_power_spectrum.cc}
 #include "initial_conditions.hh"